DLR-RM/BlenderProc/examples/datasets/shapenet_with_suncg/README.md

     obj.enable_rigidbody(active=False, mass_factor=2000, collision_margin=0.0001)
 ```

-With this we change the location and the custom properties of the ShapeNet Object.
+With this we change the location of the ShapeNet Object.
 For that we first select the object, via the `"filter"`, based on these conditions it returns the ShapeNetObject, which we will manipulate next.

 We first set the location to be sampled above an entity, which has the category "bed".